benfertig/timestamper/README.md

 **NOTE:** In recreating the steps for this build so that I could list them in detail here in this README, I was able to build the Time Stamper application (.app) without ever needing to explicitly download py2app through pip or conda, which is peculiar.
 I can think of two possible reasons for why this worked:

-* One possibility is that, by simply including "py2app" in the "setup_requires" field in "setup.py" under the "src" directory of this repository, we have indicated that py2app is required to build the Time Stamper application, which provides enough of a heads-up to Python to be able to fetch the necessary Py2App scripts from the internet without ever needing to store the Py2App package files locally.<br />
+* One possibility is that, by simply including "py2app" in the "setup_requires" field in "setup.py" under the "src" directory of this repository, we have indicated that py2app is required to build the Time Stamper application, which provides enough of a heads-up to Python to be able to fetch the necessary Py2App scripts from the internet without ever needing to store the Py2App package files locally.

 * Another possibility is that Python relied on some old Py2App package files that were cached somewhere on my computer as leftovers from a previously uninstalled copy of Py2App in order to build the Time Stamper application (.app).

 #### Build the Time Stamper application (.app)